Caran d'Ache artists coloured pencils are imported from Geneva in Switzerland, They are marketed in a range of individual brands.

 Sets can also be sourced from larger Internet organisations such as Amazon (who often quote supplies from a range of smaller art materials companies) but large discounts are not usually available.

-If you see a good offer from a reliable source it can be worth taking advantage of, but always bear in mind that when you buy pencils from the Internet, should the goods arrive damaged, or in any way faulty (faults are unlikely with Caran d’Ache), then you need to have easy recourse to the seller to get an exchange or refund.
+If you see a good offer from a reliable source it can be worth taking advantage of.
+Always bear in mind that when you buy pencils from the Internet, should the goods arrive damaged or in any way faulty, then you need to have easy recourse to the seller to get an exchange or refund.
 Check the position before you click ‘buy’.